What is a stress test?

 A stress test may be recommended for patients experiencing shortness of breath, chest heaviness, or periodic chest pain.
 These tests can help diagnose how your heart responds to exercise, if blood supply is reduced, or if any issues with heart rhythm occur during exercise.

 There are several types of stress tests, which can be used both to diagnose heart disease and to monitor how treatment is impacting heart function.
 Your Oklahoma Heart Hospital physician can recommend which stress test is needed for your particular symptoms and health history.

 Standard Stress Test

-In a standard stress test, you will walk on a treadmill or pedal a stationary bike while your heart activity is monitored through an ECG.
+In a standard stress test, you will walk on a treadmill while your heart activity is monitored through an ECG.
 In some cases, you may also wear a mask to monitor your breathing to gather additional information about how your heart and lungs are functioning.
 Your heart rate and blood pressure, as well as how you feel, will be monitored throughout the test as well.